RandyGaul/cute_framework/doc/string/string/to_string.md

 Parameter Name | Description
 --- | ---
-x | The string to convert.
+x | The value to convert to a string.

 ## Return value